AliElSaleh/RiftBuild/README.md

 # Supported Platforms
 - Windows (64-bit only)
-- Linux (Debian and Arch based only)
+- Linux (Debian and Arch-based only)
 - MacOS

 # Dependencies